 When we refer to our legitimate interests, we mean the interest of our business in conducting and managing our business to enable us to give you the best service/product, understanding your requirements and preferences, and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted by law).

-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to:
+Generally, we do not rely on consent as a legal basis for obtaining and processing your personal data other than in relation to:

 - information about your health, any disabilities and allergens that you or someone on your behalf volunteers to us to enable us to accommodate your needs during your stay.

-You have the right to withdraw consent at any time by contacting us at email@example.com.
+Where we are using your personal data on the basis of your consent, you are can withdraw that consent at any time (subject to applicable law) by contacting at firstname.lastname@example.org.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.